Rob Gonsalves

-Style of art

-Some commentators have compared Gonsalves's surrealistic style to that of Salvador Dalí or René Magritte.
-His paintings typically depict two scenes with visually similar features that mingle with each other.
-One of them, for example, shows an evening view of Manhattan on one side and a snowing pine tree forest on the other, with the buildings with their window lights gradually becoming pines with snowfall over them.
-In another, candles placed over rocks on a lake gradually become lighthouses.
+His "Imagine a..." book series is widely celebrated in Canadian children's literature and education.

 Early life

-Gonsalves was born in Toronto, Ontario, of Portuguese descent.
+Gonsalves was born in Toronto, Ontario, and was of Portuguese descent.
 As a teenager, he was inspired by Progressive Rock album cover art of groups like Genesis, Yes, and Gentle Giant.
 Their fantasy and surrealism sparked his artistic direction.
 His love of the urban environment and Victorian architecture found its way into his paintings.
-Rob Gonsalves studied Architecture at Ryerson Technical University and learned how to manipulate perspective.
+He studied Architecture at Ryerson Technical University and learned how to manipulate perspective.
 This became an important element in the narrative of his paintings.

 He attended the Ontario College of Art and Design for a year.

 Career

 In his post college years, Gonsalves worked full-time as an architect, also painting trompe-l'œil murals and theatre sets.
 After an enthusiastic response in 1990 at the Toronto Outdoor Art Exhibition, Gonsalves devoted himself to painting full-time.

 Although Gonsalves' work is often categorized as surrealistic, it differs because the images are deliberately planned and result from conscious thought.
 Ideas are largely generated by the external world and involve recognizable human activities, using carefully planned illusionist devices.
 Gonsalves injects a sense of magic into realistic scenes.
 As a result, the term "Magic Realism" describes his work accurately.
 His work is an attempt to represent human beings' desire to believe the impossible, to be open to possibility.

 Gonsalves exhibited at Art Expo New York and Los Angeles, Decor Atlanta and Las Vegas, Fine Art Forum, as well as one-man shows at Huckleberry Fine Art, Marcus Ashley Gallery in South Lake Tahoe, Hudson River Art Gallery, Saper Galleries (November 7 to December 31, 2004), Discovery Galleries, Ltd., and Kaleidoscope Gallery.
 Huckleberry Fine Art published the 1st limited edition prints which remains incomplete because of Gonsalves's death.

 In June 2003, Simon & Schuster introduced North America and Canada to Imagine a Night, Gonsalves' first hardcover book featuring sixteen paintings.
-Due to the success of Imagine a Night, Simon & Schuster released a second book, Imagine A Day, in 2004 for which he won the 2005 Governor General's Award in the Children's Literature – Illustration category.
+Due to the success of Imagine a Night, Simon & Schuster released a second book by Gonsalves, Imagine A Day, in 2004 for which he won the 2005 Governor General's Award in the Children's Literature – Illustration category.

 His book Imagine a Place was released in 2008.
 He released another book, Imagine a World, in September 2015.

-The website robgonsalves.live was created in 2019 and is dedicated to keeping his legacy alive.
+The website RobGonsalves.live was created in 2019 and is dedicated to keeping his legacy alive.
 Posters and eventually, new posthumous limited edition prints will become available.